Monday, September 14, 2009

 Thing 18

+I enjoyed learning about MySpace and Facebook.
 I do feel it is important for teachers and parents to be familiar with these social networks in particular since they are so popular with our students.
 I know that for students grades 6-12, the drama of such networking is what keeps them so occupied with the internet.
 I feel that with the knowledge of these sites, teachers may be able to understand more of how the students interact with each other outside of class.
 I am not sure if a classroom application would work well with these particular sites.
 There seems to be too much other information available with so many students having their own accounts.
 I think setting up a "ning" of your own makes more sense.

 SBS